 Without these four traits, there wouldn’t even be any philosophizing about what it means to be a man.
 Do you think that our ancestors contemplated their purpose or their masculinity when they were fighting alongside one another to protect the women and children from being slaughtered?

 Of course not – they knew what their purpose was and they knew what masculinity was.
-It was to protect the tribe.
+It was to protect the group.
 It was to protect those that they loved.
 All of this was made possible only by Strength, Courage, Mastery, and Honor.

 All other virtues are auxiliary.
 It’s nice to talk about what it means to be a “Good Man,” and what moral codes a good man should follow, but without the four “Tactical Virtues,” as Jack calls them, we wouldn’t even be alive.